ahoffer/osgi/04-service/README.md

 We will create a service that breaks a number into its prime factors.
 We will use an Apache math library to do the work.
 We will expose the library as an OSGi service.

+NOTE: This lesson was tested with Karaf version 4.2.1.

 ### Whate are  OSGi services
 [Read about what "service" means in OSGi](services.md).